 One BBB complaint from July 2016 stood out.
 This was for the previous version of the device, the Splash that connected senior customers to the same 5Star Urgent response service.
 The complaint was from a customer who pressed his help button to test it and received a voice recorded message to call 911 instead.
 That was very surprising, as he was expecting a live monitoring agent to answer the call.
 An agent did call “a minute later” into his device to follow-up.

 In answer to that complaint, Great Call clarified that “In a rare instance that an Emergency Response Agent is not immediately available, a recording will play advising a caller to dial 9-1-1 for a critical emergency.”
 This does appear to be a rare incident, as we have not heard of a similar experience from elsewhere.
 Nevertheless, it’s good to be informed of the possibility.
 Great Call ended up refunding this customer the money he had paid.

-The Lively alert button device can help seniors lead more active and independent lives by providing the assurance that they can readily access help anytime.
+The Lively Mobile medical alert button device can help seniors lead more active and independent lives by providing the assurance that they can readily access help anytime.
 As a mobile personal emergency response system (mPERS), it comes with a comprehensive bundle of features like 24/7 access to live monitoring help, being water-resistant for use in showers, GPS tracking, a companion App for data sharing and fall detection.
-Should you have any questions, please contact Great Call directly at 1-877-637-5825 (toll-free) or visit Great Call’s Official Website.
+Should you have any questions, please visit Great Call’s Official Website.

 To confirm coverage in your area, Click Here and Scroll Down to the Purple Map near the bottom.
 Alternatively, you will be prompted to confirm that there is coverage in your area as you go through the Buy Now purchase process.